martincf/lightbox/_posts/2018-04-19-black-and-white-film-basics.md

 ## In closing
 If you find this useful, let me know.
 If you think I need to add to it or amend it, also let me know; I'll keep it a living document.

 Depending where you are in the world may dictate what film is affordable to you.
-All I will say is, don't get too caught up in the world of film and their respective pros and cons, it's a means to getting a good print or image on your screen.
-Find a film or pair of films you like and shoot as much of it as you can!
+Don't get too caught up in the world of film and their respective pros and cons, it's a means to getting a good print or image on your screen.
+Find a film or pair of films you like, and shoot as much of it as you can!

 ## Where to buy film
 Check out one of the first articles I wrote for this website, [Where to buy film in the UK](/posts/where-to-buy-film-uk).
 I do keep it up-to-date so it's safe to bookmark.

 ## Final pro tip
 Did you know that the 'HP' in Ilford HP5 Plus means Hypersensitive Panchromatic?
 (The 5 being version 5 of the emulsion).
 And, did you know that the 'FP' in Ilford FP4 Plus means Fine grain Panchromatic?
 (I'll let you figure out what the 4 is for.)
 Keep that for parties – the perfect chat up lines.

-## Footnotes
-[^1] High ISO films can also be shoot (rated) at a lower ISO speed and 'pulled' when processing – using a shorter development time to achieve the correct results.